-Activities : Birding, Hiking, Snorkeling
+Activities : Birding, Child-Friendly, Culture, Hiking, Snorkeling

+Spend the afternoon on Daphne Island.
 Daphne is a volcanic cone located north of Santa Cruz Island.
 The crater floor is an important breeding site for Blue-footed Boobies.
 Famous for the scientific investigation of the finch population that supports Charles Darwin’s theory, the island is also home to sea lions, pelicans and tropical birds.

+You will start your day today in Gardner Bay on Espanola Island.
 A long, white sand beach and clear blue waters make Gardner Bay an ideal spot for swimming, snorkeling, or relaxing on the beach.
 In the water, sea turtles, sea lions, rays, colorful tropical fish, and white-tip reef sharks may be seen.
 Excursion options include beach walks, swimming, or for the experienced, a deep water snorkel.

 Along Moreno Point's beautiful rocky shore, a field of hardened black lava flow is dotted with shallow pools, which are home to shorebirds and flamingos.
 The mangrove-lined shore provides a chance to see marine iguanas, sea turtles, stingrays, sharks, penguins, and Flightless Cormorant.
 Excursion options include a long walk and Zodiac ride, or an extended Zodiac ride.

-Composed of five connected volcanoes, Isabela is Galapagos' largest island with the latest eruption occurring in 2009.
 At Urvina Bay, observe large land iguanas, finches, and possibly a giant tortoise or two.
 In 1954, the intrusion of magma below one of the island’s volcanoes caused part of the bay to be uplifted six meters.
 Walk through the remains of what was once a thriving underwater reef.
 Excursion options include a long, brisk hike with some rock climbing required, or a short walk, both followed by an optional snorkel.

 Discover ancient volcanic remains at Vicente Roca Point.
 Cruise by Zodiac past awe-inspiring cliffs searching for sea turtles, penguins, fur seals, Flightless Cormorant, marine mammals and iguanas.